At first sight, a golden child may look like the perfect child who is likely to have a successful life. But are things really that perfect?

 More than often, parents think of possible career options for their child.
 They may even select some of the top universities as if nothing could ever interfere with their plans.

-While all these wishes come from genuine love, some parents omit the fact that one day, the child will grow and form their own perceptions, ideas and goals.
-As such, in the pursuit of creating a brilliant future for their offspring, parents may risk suppressing their child’s desires and transforming them in what the psychologists call a golden child.
+While all these wishes come from genuine love, some parents omit the fact that one day, the child will grow and form their own perceptions, ideas, and goals.
+As such, in the pursuit of creating a brilliant future for their offspring, parents may risk suppressing their child’s desires and transforming them into what the psychologists call a golden child.

 The Characteristics of a Golden Child